-Where to eat and drink: Most of the Old Town restaurants are lined up along the Forum des Cardeurs (pictured left), a large open square built in 1963 on the site of what, in the Middle Ages, was Aix's Jewish Quarter.
+Where to eat and drink: Many Old Town restaurants are lined up along the Forum des Cardeurs (pictured), a large open square built in 1963 on the site of what, in the Middle Ages, was Aix's Jewish Quarter.

 At the western end of the square at no. 40, Le Poivre d'Âne is a long-established restaurant much loved by locals.
 Just opposite it, Au Pet't Quart d'Heure at no. 21 sells pays d'Aix wines by the glass at very cheap prices.